 - 1. The date of absence or tardiness

+- 2. The teachers name

-- 2. The reason for absence or tardiness
+- 3. The reason for absence or tardiness

-- 3. The signature of parent or guardian
+4. The signature of parent or guardian

-Excuses are classified as "Excused" or "Unexcused" according to the reasons for absence.
+Excuses are classified as "Excused" or "Illegal" according to the reasons for absence.
 The school law lists the following reasons as "excused" absences: